datahub-project/datahub/metadata-ingestion/docs/sources/tableau/tableau.md

 ## Troubleshooting

-### Why are only some workbooks ingested from the specified project?
+### Why are only some workbooks/custom SQLs/published datasources ingested from the specified project?

 This may happen when the Tableau API returns NODE_LIMIT_EXCEEDED error in response to metadata query and returns partial results with message "Showing partial results. , The request exceeded the ‘n’ node limit.
 Use pagination, additional filtering, or both in the query to adjust results."
 To resolve this, consider
 - reducing the page size using the `workbooks_page_size` config param in datahub recipe (Defaults to 10).